PunitDh/MyCDN/README.md

 // List(3) [ 'b', 'a', 'e' ]
 ```

-## pairWith(list)
+## `pairWith(list)`

 **Description**

-Given two lists, merges them into an object where the first list contains the keys and the second list contains the values.
+Given two lists, merges them into an `Object` where the first list contains the keys and the second list contains the values.

 **Usage**